Resources

 • The Conversation Project – What Matters to Me: A Guide to Serious Illness Conversations – A workbook designed to help people with a serious illness get ready to talk to their health care team (doctor, nurse, social worker, etc.) about what is most important to them — to make sure that they get the care they want.

-• Conversations for Caring – Conversations for Caring offers regional training for both professional and volunteer providers, who serve older persons, Veterans, persons living with disabilities of all ages, and their families.
+• Conversations for Caring offers regional training for both professional and volunteer providers, who serve older persons, Veterans, persons living with disabilities of all ages, and their families.
 Monthly trainings address some of the most challenging issues facing providers who serve in community services settings and include but are not limited to presentations on addiction, mental/behavioral health, trauma, provider self-care, and homelessness.
 Trainings are offered by area service providers as well as professional members of medical establishments, regional colleges, and universities.
 Class participants can earn Continuing Education Credits in Social Work, Nursing, Licensed Alcohol and Drug Abuse Counselor (LADC), and Northeast Emergency Medical Services (NEEMS).

 • Days for Girls – Mission: providing powerful menstrual health solutions to help menstrual women and girls break the cycle of poverty and live their lives with dignity.